If you search for news at Google News, you’ve probably noticed that you can view news articles by date or by relevance.

 A system determines an ordered sequence of documents and determines an amount of novel content contained in each document of the ordered sequence of documents.
 The system assigns a novelty score to each document based on the determined amount of novel content.

-The process involved in determining whether or not documents are novel first requires that the search engine find enough similarities between news articles or blog posts or other kinds of documents.
-It might do this by looking as some different aspects of those documents, which it refers to as “information nuggets.”
+The process involved in determining whether or not documents contain novel content first requires that the search engine find enough similarities between news articles or blog posts or other kinds of documents.
+It might do this by looking at some different aspects of those documents, which it refers to as “information nuggets.”
 Information nuggets are small pieces of information that might be shared between different sources.
 Some examples might be:

 1) Named entities – Do the articles mention specific people, places, or things?
 For example, news articles or blog posts that are published within a certain period of time that mention Walt Disney might be related.